 - feeling like not all the stool has passed

 - having fewer than three bowel movements in a week

 Most stones are formed from calcium buildup and can form in either the right or left kidney.

 A person may develop a kidney stone and not realize they have it until the stone causes problems, such as blocking part of the kidney or causing great pain as it passes.

 - nausea or vomiting

 - blood in the urine

 12. Intestinal obstruction

-When something blocks the intestine, food cannot pass through the digestive tract.
+When a blockage occurs in the intestine, food cannot pass through the digestive tract.
 This results in a painful back-up that needs immediate medical attention.